Matthew Lodge: Manly Warringah Sea Eagles

 It was announced on 10 July 2023 that Lodge joined the Manly Warringah Sea Eagles on a train and trial deal.

 In round 21 of the 2023 NRL season, Lodge made his club debut for Manly in their 30-26 victory over rivals Cronulla in the battle of the beaches game.

 On 5 August 2023, it was announced Lodge would miss approximately nine months with an ACL injury.

 Lodge was limited to only nine games for Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
 Manly would be eliminated in the second week of the finals by the Sydney Roosters.

 On 17 January 2025, Lodge had signed a train and trial contract with the St. George Illawarra Dragons for the 2025 season.
 Over the following hours, St. George coach Shane Flanagan had denied reports that Lodge had joined the team.

 On 7 February 2025, Manly and Lodge agreed to terms for him to return to the squad as part of the extended team and will play for the Manly NSW Cup team.
 Lodge also said he will continue working on a building site while he prepares for his second professional fight in the mean time.

 Lodge played 12 games for Manly in the 2025 NRL season as the club finished 10th on the table.

+North Queensland Cowboys

+On 2 December 2025, Lodge signed a one-year contract with the North Queensland Cowboys.
+On 13 August 2026, the North Queensland outfit announced that Lodge had been released from his contract and would take up an opportunity with English side Leeds for the remainder of 2026.